 First thing’s first: Indonesia is so much more than just Bali!

 While many tourists deem Bali over-rated these days, I’ve enjoyed both my trips.
-As long you work a little harder, you can get off the tourist trail.
+As long you work a little harder, you can get off the tourist trail, for example the many hidden places in North Bali.
 Saying that, there are so many other worthwhile islands to visit in Indonesia; I loved my 2018 trip to Yogyakarta city on Java island, partly due to the delicious Javanese cuisine.

 Here are my top Southeast Asia bucket list items for Indonesia…